Modify Elastic Block Storage (EBS) Volumes for Bitnami Applications on AWS

 Introduction

-If your Bitnami application running on Amazon Web Services (AWS) is running out of storage space, you can increase available storage by expanding the Amazon Elastic Block Store (EBS) volume attached to it.
+If your Bitnami application running on Amazon Web Services (AWS) is running out of storage space, you can increase available storage by creating a new Amazon Elastic Block Store (EBS) volume and transferring your application to it, or by expanding the existing EBS volume.
 EBS volumes are persistent block storage volumes that are available in either SSD or HDD format and come with a 99.99% availability guarantee for maximum data security and reliability.

 Assumptions and prerequisites